ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Precompiler2_Eng.md

 USING :connstr;
 ```

-- If the USING clause is not specified, the application will attempt to connect to an Altibase database on the same system
+- If the USING clause is not specified, the application will attempt to connect to an Altibase database on the same system.

 ##### Establishing a Named Connection